AU-BCE-EE/course-modelling-2025/classes/05_09_sept/exercises/nitrification.md

 The first product listed represents nitrifier cell biomass.

-You do not need to develop a complete model in this exerise.
-Instead, first come up with a mass balance equation for nitrogen in a nitrifying reactor.
+A. Come up with mass balance equations for the different nitrogen-containing species in a nitrifying reactor.
-Remember that nitrogen is present in multiple chemical species.
 These all need to be considered.

-Second, write an appropriate constitutive equation for ammonia consumption using the Monod model.
+B. Write an appropriate constitutive equation for ammonia consumption using the Monod model.

-And third, use the stoichiometric coefficients above to write constitutive equations for nitrate and any other state variables that you might include in a nitrifying reactor model.
+C. Use the stoichiometric coefficients from the reaction above to write constitutive equations for nitrate and any other state variables that you might include in a nitrifying reactor model.

+D. Write governing equations for each of the three nitrogen-containing species.